Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 # Leveraging AI (DRAFT - Jonathan)

-In our application, the backend receives data delivered by the Chrome plugin via HTTP request.
-It performs various operations on this data, most of them involving AI.
+In our setup, the backend gets data from the Chrome plugin via an HTTP request.
+It then dives into various tasks, many of which involve AI.

-We can categorise these AI-operations in to:
+We can split these AI tasks into two main categories:

 - Data cleaning
 - Content generation

-The first AI-operation is cleaning the data of undesired elements.
+First up, there's data cleaning.
+Here, the AI sorts through the data, getting rid of any bits we don't want.
+In our case, that means sifting out the not-so-tasty ingredients from a bunch that could be edible.

-In our case this means filtering out the inedible ingredients from a collection of potentially edible ingredients.
-Without AI, handling this problem would require accessing a large dataset and executing multiple queries.
-Whereas in our application this entire process was replaced by a single prompt and handling of the response.
+Without AI, handling this would mean digging into a huge dataset and running loads of searches.
+But in our app, it's as easy as a single prompt and waiting for the AI's response.
+It's almost like the AI can tell at a glance if something's safe to eat—talk about stubborn!
-It even appears the AI has perfect judgement on whether something is safe for human consumption, and it is more stubborn than you would expect when you try to convince it otherwise.

-With this potentially altered list of ingredients we can proceed to our second AI-operation, which is generating content in the shape of a recipe.
+Once we've got our ingredients list all sorted, it's time for the second AI task: cooking up some content in the form of recipes.

-The AI model should take into account all the recipe requirements, and format its replies in a consistent & specific way.
+The AI needs to consider all the recipe requirements and make sure its responses are consistent and clear.
-Otherwise we run the risk of the AI-model's responses not being able to be reliably parsed into objects in a Java environment.

-There are two main approaches to ensure consistency:
+Otherwise, it's like trying to follow a recipe without knowing if you need a pinch or a dash—it just doesn't work!

+Now, there are a couple of ways to keep things consistent:

-- Custom AI Model: Develop a tailored AI model, requiring more initial investment but offering precise alignment with your needs.
+- Custom AI Model: You make your own AI model from scratch.
+It takes more time and effort, but it fits your needs like a glove.

-- Standard AI Model with Elaborate Prompts: Utilize a pre-existing AI model, supplementing it with detailed prompts to optimise its performance out-of-the-box.
+- Standard AI Model with Detailed Prompts: You use an existing AI model but give it super detailed prompts to guide its performance.

-While the prompts are stateless, meaning each prompt is self-contained and does not rely on previous interactions, we must provide all necessary instructions and data for each prompt.
-Despite the greater token efficiency of the first approach on a prompt-to-prompt basis, we opted for the second approach.
-This allows us to conveniently compare the performance of AI models by supplying them with the same prompt, facilitating our benchmarking and study.
+We went with the second option.
+Even though the first one might be more efficient in terms of prompts, the second one lets us compare AI models easily by giving them all the same instructions.
+It's like a taste test for AI!

-To ensure proper formatting of the AI-model's replies we used a prompting technique called "Few-Shot Prompting".
+And to make sure the AI's responses are properly formatted, we used a technique called "Few-Shot Prompting.".

-Simply put, with Few-Shot Prompting you provide the AI model an example question & answer out of which it can establish a pattern.
-For this approach we engineered a template to serve as a basis for our prompt, in which we inject the user supplied data before sending it to the AI.
+Basically, you give the AI a question and answer to learn from, and it picks up on the pattern.
+For this, we set up a template to base our prompt on, plugging in the user's data before sending it off to the AI.

 # AI Benchmarking